multi-service-fabric/fabric-controller/doc/fabric_controller_user_guide_for_startup_stop.md

 |Running (abnormal: double startup)|WARN.
 FabricController is running (two or more applications are running).|More than or equal to 2 FCs are running.
 In order to get back normal condition, it is necessary to shutdown the FC that started up by mistake.
 In this case, since it is not possible to shutdown FC with FC startup/shutdown script, kill command is required to shutdown the FC.|
 |Not running       |INFO.
 FabricController is not running.|-|

 ### 3.2.
-FC status confirmation (normal/abnormal)
+FC status confirmation (normal/abnormal) by getting controller state

-This section describes how to validate FC status.
+This section describes how to validate FC status by using getting controller state REST request.
 In order to validate FC status, the REST message in the table 3-2 needs to be sent to management address of the FC.

-**Table 3-2 REST request for status confirmation**
+**Table 3-2 REST request for getting controller state**

 |method|URI                     |
 |:-----|:-----------------------|
 |GET   |/v1/internal/MSFcontroller/status|

 FC status is validated by the response code of the REST message sent above.
-However, if there is no response, either the FC isn’t running or there are transmission errors.
+However, if there is no response, either the FC isn't running or there are transmission errors.
 Table 3-3 summarizes response codes.

-**Table 3-3 List of response codes of status confirmation**
+**Table 3-3 List of response codes of getting controller state**

 |Response code|Status of FC|
 |:------------|:-----------|